plone/training/deployment/plone_playbook.rst

 Vagrantfile

     A Vagrant setup file that will allow you to create guest virtual hosts for any of the platforms we support and will run Ansible as the provisioner with playbook.yml.
-    This defaults to building a Trusty box, but you may pick others by naming them on the :command:`vagrant up` command line.
+    This defaults to building a Xenial box, but you may pick others by naming them on the :command:`vagrant up` command line.

 vbox_host.cfg